 At a Lee Dog Story and Homes for Hearts, we utilize “People-first” language.
 This rhetorical strategy, which has been embraced by the CDC, the American Psychological Association, and many others, is used as a way to break down negative stereotypes and promote the self-worth of individuals.
 Because of this, we refer to the people we are working for as people first—as adults, young people, children, Veterans—who are experiencing homelessness.
 When we use language such as “homeless people” or “homeless services,” it does not convey the vision of effective, person-centered responses that end homelessness and instead can sound like we’re describing an intractable problem that is about people who are fundamentally different from us.
 By using the description ‘people experiencing homelessness,’ we put the responsibility on our entire community to bring about a change to the status quo.

 Ethical Storytelling Pledge

-At a Lee Dog Story, we are committed to telling stories in an ethical way so as to best promote the humanity and dignity of everyone we engage with.
+At a Lee Dog Story and Homes for Hearts, we are committed to telling stories in an ethical way so as to best promote the humanity and dignity of everyone we engage with.

 A Lee Dog Story signed the Ethical Storytelling Pledge!

 - Tell others’ stories the way we want our story told.